SayefEshan/drug_tracker_API/README.md

 - PHP 8.2 or higher
 - Composer
-- SQLite (default) or MySQL/PostgreSQL
+- MySQL 8.0 or higher
 - Git

 ## Installation